Directional Infrared Counter Measures: AN/AAQ-24 Nemesis

-The AN/AAQ-24 system, or "Netted Emulation of Multi-Element Signatures against Integrated Sensors" (NEMESIS), is a directional infrared countermeasure (DIRCM) system.
+The AN/AAQ-24 system is a directional infrared countermeasure (DIRCM) system.
 It consists of a missile warning system (AN/AAR-54), an integration unit, a processor, and laser turrets (Small Laser Transmitter Assembly, SLTA).
 Early versions of this system used an arc lamp to generate the jammer signal.
-The newer versions of this system produced by Northrop Grumman use diode-based pump systems and are known by the name GUARDIAN.
+The newer versions of this system manufactured by Northrop Grumman use diode-based laser pumping systems known by the name GUARDIAN.
 These systems are intended for potential fitting to commercial carriers pending the completion of multiple tests on the viability of such options.

 The AN/AAQ-24 system is installed in the Northrop Grumman Guardian system marketed for commercial aircraft.
-The system will be installed by 2025 on C-17 Globemaster III, MC-130, CV-22, and the CH-53E Super Stallion.
+The system will be installed by 2025 on C-17 Globemaster III, MC-130, CV-22 Osprey, and the CH-53E Super Stallion.
+In 2010, the US Defense Security Cooperation Agency announced to Congress a possible sale to Canada of eight AN/AAQ-24(V) DIRCMs including equipment and services for a total value of up to US$72 million.
+Other material and services would include publications and technical documentation, personnel training and training equipment, U.S. Government (USG) and contractor engineering, technical and logistics support services.

 Large Aircraft Infrared Counter-Measure system (LAIRCM) was a US Military requirement for protecting its large aircraft from infrared-guided missiles.
 The AN/AAQ-24 Nemesis system was produced to serve this requirement.

 LAIRCM-Lite is a C-17 program that uses a combination of laser jamming DIRCM and flares due to the limited availability of LAIRCM components.